Panorama photo of Irwin Conference Center, by Thomas Schiff

-Seven buildings in Columbus, Indiana have been cited for the National Historic Landmarks program, an extraordinary number for a city of 46,000, and one reason the city’s collection of architecture is ranked alongside much larger cities like Boston and San Francisco.
+Seven buildings in Columbus, Indiana, have been recognized by the National Historic Landmarks program, an extraordinary number for a city of 46,000, and one of the reasons the unexpected Columbus collection of architecture is ranked alongside much larger cities like Boston and San Francisco.

 What makes a landmark?
-The National Park Service explains that, “National Historic Landmarks are nationally significant historic places…because they possess exceptional value or quality in illustrating or interpreting the heritage of the United States”
+The National Park Service explains, “National Historic Landmarks are nationally significant historic places…because they possess exceptional value or quality in illustrating or interpreting the heritage of the United States”

 First Christian Church, Eliel Saarinen, 1942